LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 ];
 ```

-## With image below will be the parameters:
+## With the image below will be the parameters:
 ```php
 [
     'value' => "your-image-complete-path",